jacqxu00/Project01Data/README.md

 * D3 will be used to visually display the information.
 It makes it easier to display data within svgs' plot system.

-* d3 lines can be used to connect the circles (basically can help us create the overall structure of the graphs and their data points)
+* D3 lines can be used to connect the circles (basically can help us create the overall structure of the graphs and their data points)

+* D3 allows gives us a neat tooltip feature that we can use to display data when we hover over svg circles